-The Environmental Science and Policy (ESP) program at Johns Hopkins requires all students to complete an Independent Research Project (contact Professor Burgess at email@example.com) or a capstone course, “Research Design for Capstone Projects in Energy and Environmental Sciences”, also known as the Capstone Project, 425.800.
-During the Capstone Project, students engage in research and apply the multidisciplinary knowledge they have acquired during their program of study to a real-world question focused on environmental and policy related issues.
+The Environmental Science and Policy (ESP) program at Johns Hopkins encourages students to enhance their marketable and academic portfolio by completing an Independent Research Project (contact Professor Burgess at firstname.lastname@example.org) or a capstone course, “Research Design for Capstone Projects in Energy and Environmental Sciences”, also known as the 425.800 Capstone Project.
+During the Capstone Project, students engage in research and apply the multidisciplinary knowledge they have acquired during their program of study to a real-world question focused on environmental and policy-related issues.

 Students have the option of working individually or in a small team on a project sponsored and mentored by an external entity, such as a governmental agency or not-for-profit group, or a member of the JHU faculty.
 These projects result in a deliverable, such as a written report, and a formal presentation of research results to both the external entity and faculty.

 Instructor permission is required in order to register for this course as a project proposal needs to be developed the semester before the course is taken.
 For more information, please view the new Capstone Guidelines and consult the course instructor Daniel Zachary (email@example.com.)

 - For guidelines on the Capstone Project, click here.

 - For the capstone format guidelines, title page example, and helpful reminders for the JScholarship (JHU online library) instructions click here.

 - For the Non-Exclusive Deposit Agreement, click here.